go2hx/go2hxdoc/README.md

 The project targets GitHub flavoured markdown.

-To enable tests on specific targets, use one or more of the `-cpp -hl -interp -jvm` command line flags.
+To enable tests on specific targets, use one or more of the `-cpp -hl -interp -js -jvm` command line flags.

 go2hxdoc is a Go program, which must be built or installed before use.